 Step 1: Editorial Assessment

 When you send us your completed manuscript, we will first do a quick review to assess what we think it needs in terms of editing, including how many rounds of editing we recommend and a rough hourly estimate for the first round based on manuscript word count and level of editing needed.
+Note that this is just an estimate and may need to be adjusted as your project progresses.

 Unless your manuscript has already gone through extensive developmental editing with a professional editor, we will likely recommend at least one round of developmental editing with Otterpine.
-In the rare case that your project arrives to us in “final” form, we will in almost all circumstances recommend a copyediting round before the project is ready for design and layout.
+In the rare case that your project arrives to us in “final” form, we will in almost all circumstances require a copyediting round before the project is ready for design and layout.

-Step 2: Developmental Editing
+Step 3: Developmental Editing

 Developmental editing takes a look at the book as a whole and the big picture it is trying to convey to the audience.
 In fiction, this type of editing focuses on pivotal story elements and helps address plot holes, character development, dialogue, pacing, and phrasing that may inhibit the audience from understanding the story.
 In nonfiction, developmental editing addresses issues such as structure and organization, content, tone, clarity of message, and appropriateness for the intended audience.
 This type of editing can change your relationship with your manuscript and often leads to several rounds of revision.

 Developmental editing is meant to challenge you and help you reconsider certain elements that you may not be communicating effectively to the reader.
 That is why it is important to take this step towards the beginning of your process.
-Developmental editors are less concerned with things like word choice, punctuation, and grammar, and more focused on ensuring that point A leads to B and B to C. Picture this: you want to build a house, and there are many, many steps that need to get done.
+Developmental editors are less concerned with things like word choice, punctuation, and grammar, and more focused on ensuring that point A leads to B and B to C. Picture this: You want to build a house, and there are many, many steps that need to get done.
 However, you realize that you cannot put down your new floors until you have a foundation and walls.
-This is what developmental editors do: they make sure you have a solid foundation, so later on you can put in those wood floors and custom light fixtures that you love.
+This is what developmental editors do: They make sure you have a solid foundation, so later on you can put in those wood floors and custom light fixtures that you love.
 Overall, developmental editing whacks away at certain elements that prevent the reader from seeing the path ahead of them, and then helps you build the elements that will help your book realize its full potential.

 The way we usually like to work is to use this time to dive deep into the manuscript, delivering you a complete document at the end containing all our suggestions and queries.
 We find this works much better than querying you as we go, as editing is most often a non-linear process and it’s important to work with the book as a whole rather than piece by piece.
 Note that while we may do some editing on the writing itself, it won’t be until the copyedit round that we will do what you can think of as the technical or mechanical editing to ensure the manuscript is following all the rules of grammar, spelling, capitalization, syntax, etc.

 Depending on the length of your manuscript, the developmental edit can take anywhere from one to several months.
-When it is complete, we will deliver a comprehensive editorial letter outlining the big picture issues of your manuscript, as well as marking up your manuscript with notes, questions, suggestions for changes, and some line editing.
+When it is complete, we will deliver a comprehensive editorial letter outlining the big picture issues of your manuscript, as well as marking up your manuscript with notes, questions, suggestions for changes, and minor to major line editing.
 After you have had a chance to review the editorial letter and notes, it’s often a good idea to meet either in-person or remotely to discuss any questions you may have, to brainstorm and clarify ideas, and to plan your revision path ahead.
 We can decide on a tentative deadline for your revision, whether you want to have regular check-ins during the revision process, whether you want to deliver chapters one-by-one or submit the whole manuscript at once, etc. As you revise, your editor is always available to answer any questions that come up or to brainstorm ideas.

-When your revision is complete, we will work with you to decide if another round of developmental editing or line editing is necessary (for either the whole manuscript or specific sections that need more work), or if the project is ready to go to copyediting.
+When your revision is complete, we will work with you to decide if another round of developmental editing or line editing is necessary (for either the whole manuscript or specific sections that need more work), or if the project is ready to go to copyediting

-Step 3: Line Editing
+Step 4: Line Editing

 This type of editing is often not necessary as a separate round in itself; instead, it can be included as part of a developmental edit round or heavy copyedit.
 Most often, it is an aspect of all stages of editing to some extent.